“Let your personality shine,” so the saying goes.

 25. Futuristic, innovative, and creative

 Design Terminál is a Hungarian agency that promotes creative industries; and the name and typography – by designer and visual artist Kissmiklos – conveys.
 Design Terminál is a forward-looking one-stop-agency of sorts.
 Kissmiklos uses type that resembles the neon signs of the 1950s, deemed futuristic in that era.
 Despite that being more than fifty years past now, it still embodies the Design Terminál’s innovative, creative, futuristic, and forward-thinking personality.

-So, grab a pen and paper and come up with a list of personality traits – these 638 positive, negative, and neutral words (although it’s all in the eye of the beholder) may give you a starting point.
+So, grab a pen and paper and come up with a list of personality traits.
 Work with a mood board to guide your visuals.
 And you’ll soon discover the difference between good design and great design.